client9/client9-website-2017/content/post/20160325-typography.md

 ## Fonts

-I copied the combo of Lato (the headlines) and Merriweather (the text) from [10 Awesome Google Font Combinations](https://theclientclass.com/google-font-combinations/).
+The combination of Lato (the headlines) and Merriweather (the body text) is from [10 Awesome Google Font Combinations](https://theclientclass.com/google-font-combinations/).

 ## Links and Underlines